SanchoBlaze/blazeislebot/README.md

 ### Modular Architecture
 - Commands organized by category in `/commands/` subdirectories
-- Separate modules for loyalty, Twitch, colors, and database operations
+- Separate modules for loyalty, Twitch, colours, and database operations
 - **Configuration validation system** with feature-specific checks
 - **Owner notification system** with anti-spam protection
 - Easy to extend with new commands and features